 - They may need to insert a pacemaker to keep your heart beating at a slightly faster pace.
 This can help increase your blood pressure.

 - They may provide medication to manage erectile dysfunction.

 Bladder Care and Control

 During the early stages of incontinence, your doctor may prescribe medications to help you control problems.
 During later stages, your doctor may recommend the insertion of a permanent catheter to allow you to pass urine comfortably.

 Managing Breathing and Swallowing

-If you are experiencing difficulty while swallowing, your doctor may recommend that you eat softer foods.
-If swallowing and/or breathing become very difficult, he or she may recommend a surgically inserted feeding or breathing tube to make these activities easier.
-In the later stages of MSA, your doctor may recommend a feeding tube that is surgically inserted directly to your stomach.
+If you’re experiencing difficulty swallowing, your doctor may recommend that you eat softer foods.
+If swallowing or breathing become difficult, your doctor may recommend surgically inserting a feeding or breathing tube to make these activities easier.
+In the later stages of MSA, your doctor may recommend a feeding tube that goes directly to your stomach.

 Through gentle exercise and repeated motion, physical therapy may help you maintain muscle strength and motor skills for as long as possible while MSA progresses.
 Speech-language therapy may also help you to maintain speech.

 Currently, there’s no cure for MSA.
 For a majority of people, life expectancy is seven to nine years from diagnosis.
 Some people with the disease live for up to 18 years after being diagnosed.